-Time for the monthly solar cycle update!
-NOAA today posted its monthly update of the solar cycle, covering sunspot activity for December 2018.
-As I do every month, I am posting it below, annotated to give it some context.
+Time for the monthly sunspot update: NOAA yesterday released its the monthly update for the Sun’s sunspot cycle, adding sunspot activity for April 2019 to its graph.
+As I do every month, I have annotated that graph to give it some context and am posting it below.

 While the Sun is clearly at the beginning of what might be an extended or very extended solar minimum, the continuing uptick in activity in both March and April illustrates that we have still not arrived at full minimum.

 The graph above has been modified to show the predictions of the solar science community for the previous solar maximum.
 The green curves show the community’s two original predictions from April 2007, with half the scientists predicting a very strong maximum and half predicting a weak one.
 The red curve is their revised May 2009 prediction, extended in November 2018 four years into the future.

 As the Sun ramps down to minimum it will have months where there is no activity, as happened in February 2019, and months, such as in March and April, where more sunspots appear.